 If you want to have a place to think about your pet, then you should definitely plant a tree for them.
-You may choose to bury them somewhere in your garden and make a little pet tombstone for them, but you don’t need to mourn them where their body is laid to rest.
+You may choose to bury them somewhere in your garden and make a little pet tombstone for them, but you don’t need to mourn them where their body lays at rest.
 It’s a much more pleasant experience growing a tree in their honor and watching it get taller each year.
 When you are feeling nostalgic you can go and sit in front of the tree to reflect on the positive things they brought in to your life and the joy they shared with you while they graced your life.

 Celebrate their life

 Our pets have such a way of bringing immense joy in to our world.
 It seems as if they know you better than most humans.
 If you believe in destiny, then you have to believe that your friend belonged with you, and was meant to be a teacher, a soul guide and a loving companion.
-I am sure they told you repeatedly everyday how much they loved living with you and sharing your life.
+Surely, they told you repeatedly everyday how much they loved living with you and sharing your life.
 It showed up in a happy bark or dance, a wagging tail when you came in the door, a cuddle when you were feeling low, a kiss to let you know you were loved, or a warming that something could have been wrong.

 Don’t be afraid to cry